Table Question Answering in the Era of Large Language Models: A Comprehensive Survey of Tasks, Methods, and Evaluation: Introduction

 Tables are a ubiquitous data format in daily life \cite{10.14778/1453856.1453916}.
 Automatically processing and understanding tabular data with (multi-modal) large language models ((M)LLMs) has recently attracted considerable attention from both industry \cite{katsis-etal-2022-ait, Su2024TableGPT2AL} and academia \cite{pasupat-liang-2015-compositional, Wolff2025HowWD}, emerging as a prominent research direction.

-Among the various tasks involving tables, including table generation \cite{NEURIPS2023_90debc7c} and table-to-text \cite{parikh-etal-2020-totto}, table question answering (TQA) stands out as one of the most widely studied \cite{Wu2025TabularDU}.
+Among the various tasks involving tables, including table generation \cite{NEURIPS2023_90debc7c} and table-to-text \cite{parikh-etal-2020-totto}, table question answering (TQA) stands out as one of the most widely studied \cite{wu2025tabulardataunderstandingllms}.
 The goal of TQA is to answer questions based on tabular data, optionally augmented with additional context such as text passages or images.
 TQA can be instantiated in diverse settings.
-As illustrated in Figure \ref{fig:tqa_tasks}, the table required to answer a question may be provided directly with the question, or it may be required to first retrieve it from a large corpus.
-Tables can also vary in format, size, and structural complexity.
-Moreover, questions may target specific cells or require multi-step/type reasoning over the table content.
-These variations stem from real-world applications and necessitate different modeling strategies to address the underlying challenges.

-With growing interest in TQA, the field has witnessed rapid development, evidenced by the increasing number of works shown in Appendix \ref{survey_detail}.
-This survey not only consolidates key resources and modeling approaches but also distills insights into promising directions for future research.
+As illustrated in Figure~\ref{fig:tqa_tasks}, the input table may be provided directly or retrieved from a large corpus; tables vary in format, size, and structural complexity; and questions may target specific cells or require multi-step reasoning.
+These variations reflect real-world applications and necessitate different modeling strategies, driving rapid growth in the field.
+This survey consolidates resources and modeling approaches, and distills insights into promising directions for future research.